Chart Color Schemes

 An assessment of population growth drivers in Tully reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tully's population is approximately 11,912 as of August 2025.
-This figure shows an increase of 913 people since the 2021 Census, which reported a population of 10,999 people.
-The change was inferred from the estimated resident population of 11,722 in June 2024 and an additional 194 validated new addresses since the Census date.
-This results in a population density ratio of 3.9 persons per square kilometer.
-Tully's growth rate of 8.3% since the 2021 census exceeded that of its SA3 area (5.2%) and SA4 region, indicating it as a growth leader.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods in Tully.
+Tully's population is around 11,910 as of November 2025.
+This reflects an increase of 911 people since the 2021 Census, which reported a population of 10,999.
+The change was inferred from the estimated resident population of 11,722 in June 2024 and an additional 193 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3.9 persons per square kilometer.
+Tully's growth rate of 8.3% since the 2021 census exceeded both the SA3 area (5.2%) and the SA4 region, marking it as a growth leader in the region.
+Overseas migration contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Considering projected demographic shifts, Tully is expected to grow by approximately 1,274 persons to 2041 based on the latest population numbers, recording a gain of around 9.1% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of regional areas is expected by 2041, with the area expected to grow by 1,274 persons, reflecting a gain of 9.1% over the 17 years.

 Frequently Asked Questions - Population